Lacey (Once Upon a Time)

+Title card

+Robin Hood shoots an arrow through the Enchanted Forest.

 Plot

-Opening Sequence

-Robin Hood shooting an arrow in the forest is featured.

 In the Characters' Past

-In the Enchanted Forest, soon after Belle has gone to live with Rumplestiltstkin, she cries at night and he gives her a pillow – not for comfort, but to stifle her sobs.
+In the Enchanted Forest, soon after Belle has gone to live with Rumpelstiltskin, she cries at night and he gives her a pillow — not for comfort, but to stifle her sobs.
 They are interrupted by the sound of an intruder.
 Rumple captures a thief (Tom Ellis) who is trying to steal a magic wand, after being unharmed by the thief's magically unerring bow and arrow.
 Rumple locks him up and plans to torture him to death as an example to others.
 Belle fails to persuade him to let the thief go, so she releases him herself.
 He invites her to run away with him, but she stands by her pledge to serve Rumple.
 Rumple is enraged, and then shows Belle that the thief took the wand when he left.
-Belle still has faith in the possibility that the thief is a good person, saying that Rumple can't know a person's heart without truly knowing the person.
+Belle still has faith in the possibility that the thief is a good person, saying that Rumple cannot know a person's heart without truly knowing the person.
 Rumple demands Belle accompany him in hunting down the thief with his own bow.

-The two later track the thief to Sherwood Forest, where the Sheriff of Nottingham (Wil Traval) reveals, after Rumple magically takes his tongue when the man asks to have his way with Belle in exchange for information, that the thief is his own nemesis, Robin Hood, who stole his love.
+They track the thief to Sherwood Forest, where the Sheriff of Nottingham (Wil Traval) reveals, after Rumple magically takes his tongue when the man asks to have his way with Belle in exchange for information, that the thief is his own nemesis, Robin Hood, who stole his love.
 When Rumple and Belle finally see Robin Hood from a distance, Rumple magically imprisons Belle in the ground to force her to watch as he kills him.
 But after Robin Hood uses the wand to heal his pregnant and apparently deathly ill lover, Marian (Christie Laing), Belle begs Rumple not to leave the child fatherless.
 Rumple "misses" with his arrow and lets the couple escape.
 Receiving a warm hug from Belle for his change of heart, Rumple later delights her with access to his vast library, flippantly calling it just another room for her to clean.